bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/accounts-for-bitcoin-easypaysy!.md

 Aaron: 00:03:33

-Okay.
-So it's pretty clever and we'll get to possible downsides later, but let's first just explain how it works.
+It's pretty clever and we'll get to possible downsides later, but let's first just explain how it works.

 Sjors: 00:03:41

 How does it work?
 Because this time you're going to explain how this thing works.

+## what is Easypaysy?

 Aaron: 00:03:44

-I'm going to do

-## what is Easypaysy?
-most of the explaining this time.
+I'm going to do most of the explaining this time.
 All right, so to generate an account, one of the clever things about this proposal is that it uses nothing outside of the Bitcoin blockchain itself, necessarily.
 There's options to that, but we can do it all without any outside of blockchain thing.

 Sjors: 00:04:06

-Well, by thing you don't mean wallets, but you mean there's no communication protocol, you don't have to run a server to communicate with the other person?
+By "thing" you don't mean wallets, but you mean there's no communication protocol, you don't have to run a server to communicate with the other person?

 Aaron: 00:04:14